iamyounix/msimagb460_tomahawk/README.md

 * [Soft Reminder](https://github.com/theofficialcopypaste/ASRockB460MSL-OC#soft-reminder)
 * [Acknowledgement](https://github.com/theofficialcopypaste/ASRockB460MSL-OC#acknowledgement)

-## Hackintosh: 10th Gen Comet Lake + ASRock B460M Steel Legend + OpenCore
+## OpenCore: 10th Gen Comet Lake + ASRock B460M Steel Legend

 OpenCore is what we refer to as a **boot loader** – it is a complex piece of software that we use to prepare our systems for macOS – specifically by injecting new data for macOS such as **SMBIOS**, **ACPI** tables and **kexts**.
 How this tool differs from others like **Clover** is that it has been designed with security and quality in mind, allowing us to use many security features found on real Macs, such as **System Integrity Protection** and  Filevault